Your body absorbs certain magnesium supplements more easily. Some types may help support specific health issues.

 Magnesium oxide is a salt that combines magnesium and oxygen.

-It naturally forms a white, powdery substance and may be sold in powder or capsule form.
-It’s also the main active ingredient in milk of magnesia, a popular over-the-counter medication for constipation relief (6).
+It naturally forms a white, powdery substance and may be sold in powder or capsule form (6).

 This type isn’t typically used to prevent or treat magnesium deficiencies, as some studies report that it’s poorly absorbed by your digestive tract (

-Magnesium oxide is often used to relieve digestive complaints like heartburn and constipation.
+Magnesium oxide may help relieve digestive complaints like heartburn and constipation.
 Given that the body doesn’t absorb it well, it isn’t a good choice for those who need to raise their magnesium levels.
+You may want to consult with a doctor before taking magnesium oxide.

 Magnesium chloride is a magnesium salt that includes chlorine — an unstable element that binds well with other elements, including sodium and magnesium, to form salts.

-Magnesium chloride is most frequently taken in capsule or tablet form but also sometimes used in topical products like lotions and ointments.
+People take magnesium chloride most frequently in capsule or tablet form, but it may also be an ingredient in topical products like lotions and ointments.

 Magnesium chloride is easily absorbed orally and used to treat heartburn, constipation, and low magnesium levels.
 Also, applying it topically may help relieve muscle soreness but not boost your magnesium levels.